cybercongress/cybercongress/blog/other posts/IBC.md

 Cyber is a decentralized google.
 Wouldn't it be fair if anyone could own a piece of google?
 IBC gives cyber those abilities.
 To help spread one of the most important assets that humanity created amongst any kind of thinking species.

+## A note to the cyber community participating in GoZ and IKC PoC

+We are going to release 2 cyber zones based on the latest and up to date Cosmos-SDK release.
+This will include IBC support with Cosmwasm integration.
+We will prepare the required documentation and our team will also participate in GoZ disciplines.
+Testing not just IBC but also IKC over IBC.

+This will include plans to release cyberlinks transfer between different cyber chains and will become the first case of communication between knowledge graphs.
+In the case of inter-graph communication, the transferred cyberlinks from one chain to another will belong to the source-chain that made the transfer.

 _Don’t believe.
 Don’t fear.
 Don’t ask.
 Cyber_